-- 1. Official transcripts from all schools attended. - a.
-Official high school transcript with English translation. - All official transcripts with an official stamp or seal on the documents from all current and previous colleges or universities attended and/or submit an attested copy verified by an authorized agency. - c.
-If the official transcript is issued by an institution in a language other than English, RSU requires the official, original language document as well as an official, or certified, English translation from an authorized credential evaluation service/agency. - d.
-Transfer students may also be asked to provide course syllabi and/or descriptions for evaluation. - 2.
-Submit the Financial Guarantee for International Admission and provide proof of financial support in the form of a bank statement signed or stamped by a bank official.
-The bank statement must be no more than 90 days old when submitted and must show a liquid balance equaling at least the amount of the first year of expenses." - 3.
-Demonstrate English proficiency, if English is a second language, in one of the following ways: - a.
+balance equaling at least the amount of the first year of expenses."

+- 3. Demonstrate English proficiency, if English is a second language, in one of the following ways: - a.
 Graduate from an accredited high school in one of the following countries: Anguilla; Antigua & Barbuda; Australia; Bahamas; Barbados; Belize (British Honduras); Bermuda; British Virgin Islands; Canada (except Quebec); Channel Islands; Dominica; Falkland Island; Grenada; Guam (U.S. Citizens); Guemsey; Guyana (not Ghana in Africa); Ireland; Jamaica; Jersey; Mauritius; Montserray; New Zealand; St. Kitts and Nevis (St. Christopher and Nevis); St. Lucia; St. Vincent and the Grenadines; South Africa; Trinidad and Tobago; Turks and Caicos Islands; United Kingdom (England, Wales, Scotland, Northern Ireland); U.S. Virgin Islands." - b.
-Official TOEFL score of 500+ on the written examination, or - c.
-Official TOEFL score of 173+ on the computerized examination, or - d.
+Official TOEFL score of 500+ on the written examination, or - Official TOEFL score of 173+ on the computerized examination, or - d.
 Official TOEFL score or 61+ on the Internetbased examination, or - e.
-Official TOEFL score of 460+ on the written examination, 140+ on the computerized examination or 48+ on the Internet-based examination and successful completion of a 12week Intensive English Program (IEP) approved by the Oklahoma State Regents for Higher Education to be immediately followed by enrollment at RSU, or

-- f.
-Official IELETS score of 5.5 overall band. - 4.
-Provide Visa and Passport. - 5.
-Submit completed I-901 and fee after I-20 is received. - 6.
-Submit a valid I-20 if already a student in the United States. - 7.
-Submit proof of housing deposit for on-campus housing or proof of other arrangements. - 8.
-Supply documentation of immunization against hepatitis B, measles, mumps, and rubella (MMR), or waiver. - 9.
-Submit Statement of Understanding as part of the online application. - 10.
-Students are automatically enrolled in the International Insurance Plan if enrolled full-time. - 11.
-Transfer students are also required to provide: a.
+Official TOEFL score of 460+ on the written examination, 140+ on the computerized examination or 48+ on the Internet-based examination and successful completion of a 12-week Intensive English Program (IEP) approved by the Oklahoma State Regents for Higher Education to be immediately followed by enrollment at RSU, or - f.
+Official IELETS score of 5.5 overall band. - g.
+Duolingo score of 85+. - h.
+Nursing Programs: Official TOEFL score of 85 on the internet-based examination (TOEFL iBT) with a sub-score of 26 for speaking. - 4.
+Provide a copy of aVisa and Passport. - Submit a valid I-20 if already a student in the United States. - 6.
+Submit proof of housing deposit for on-campus housing or proof of other arrangements. - 7.
+Supply documentation of immunization against hepatitis B, measles, mumps, and rubella (MMR), or waiver. - 8.
+Submit Statement of Understanding as part of the online application. - Students are automatically enrolled in the International Insurance Plan if enrolled full-time.

+- 10. Transfer students are also required to provide: - a.
 A valid I-94 - b.
 A copy of their U.S. transfer transcript - c.
 SEVIS transfer request form - d.
 A valid I-20 (Transfer students can provide, with written verification, a copy of their original I-20 from their transferring institution.)